(Last updated 4/30/2015; last reviewed 4/30/2015)

 A viral load test measures how much virus is in the blood (HIV viral load).
 A goal of HIV treatment is to keep a person’s viral load so low that the virus can’t be detected by a viral load test.
 A high viral load increases the urgency to start ART.

 Drug-resistance testing identifies which, if any, HIV medicines will not be effective against a person’s strain of HIV.
 Health care providers consider a person’s drug resistance test results when recommending an HIV treatment regimen.

 Testing for sexually transmitted infections (STIs)

 Coinfection with another STI can cause HIV infection to advance faster and increase the risk of HIV transmission to a sexual partner.
 STI testing makes it possible to detect and treat any STIs promptly.

 Before starting treatment, people with HIV must be prepared to take HIV medicines every day for the rest of their lives.
-A baseline evaluation can help to identify any issues that can make medication adherence difficult, such as lack of health insurance or alcohol or drug abuse.
-(Medication adherence means taking HIV medicines every day and exactly as prescribed.)
-Health care providers can recommend additional support to help people deal with these issues before treatment starts.
+A baseline evaluation can help to identify any issues that can make it difficult to take HIV medicines every day and exactly as prescribed (called medication adherence).
+Issues, such as lack of health insurance or alcohol or drug abuse can make medication adherence difficult.
+Health care providers can recommend resources to help people deal with any issues before they start taking HIV medicines.